mkierzenka/SWDevProj/report/doc.md

 ## Usage:
 * "make build" - compiles all tests
-* "make test" - runs tests supplied to us (ex. trivial test)
+* "make test" - runs tests supplied to us (ex. trivial, demo tests)
 * "make ourTests" - runs sorer test and a bunch of others testing different parts of our program
 * "make memory" - runs sorer test through valgrind
 * "make clean" - deletes compiled files
+* there are also targets for specific programs we are focusing on (ex. buildDemo and testDemo for M3)

 ## Introduction